Sentence Entailment in Compositional Distributional Semantics: Abstract

 \section{Abstract}

 Distributional semantic models provide vector representations for words by gathering co-occurrence frequencies from corpora of text.
-Compositional distributional models extend these representations from words to phrases and sentences.
-In categorical compositional distributional semantics these representations are built in such a manner that meanings of phrases and sentences are functions of their grammatical structure and the meanings of the words therein.
-These models have been applied to reasoning about phrase and sentence level similarity.
-In this paper, we argue for and prove that these models can also be used to reason about phrase and sentence level entailment.
-We provide preliminary experimental results on a toy entailment dataset.
+Compositional distributional models extend these from words to phrases and sentences.
+In categorical compositional distributional semantics, phrase and sentence representations are functions of their grammatical structure and representations of the words therein.
+In this setting, grammatical structures are formalised by morphisms of a compact closed category and meanings of words are formalised by objects of the same category.
+These can be instantiated in the form of vectors or density matrices.
+This paper concerns the applications of this model to phrase and sentence level entailment.
+We argue that entropy-based distances of vectors and density matrices provide a good candidate to measure word-level entailment, show the advantage of density matrices over vectors for word level entailments, and prove that these distances extend compositionally from words to phrases and sentences.
+We exemplify our theoretical constructions on real data and a toy entailment dataset and provide preliminary experimental evidence.

-The distributional hypothesis \cite{firth1957} provides a model in which meanings of words are represented by vectors.
-These vectors are built from frequencies of co-occurrences of words within contexts.
-Compositional distributional models \cite{lapata2010} extend these vector representations from words to phrases/sentences.
-They work alongside the principle of compositionality, employing the fact that the meaning of a string of words is a function of the meanings of the words therein.

-The vectorial word and phrase/sentence representations have been applied to similarity-based language tasks such as disambiguation and semantic similarity \cite{Schutze,turney2006}.
-In order to apply the distributional representations to entailment tasks, distributional semanticists adhere to a distributional inclusion hypothesis: if word $v$ entails word $w$, then the contexts of word $v$ are included in the contexts of word $w$.
-This means that whenever word $v$ is used, word $w$ can be used retaining a valid meaning.
-Whereas there has been an extensive amount of work on this hypothesis at the word level, e.g. see \cite{Dagan1999,weeds2004,kotlerman2010}, not much has been done when it comes to phrases/sentences.
-The work on entailment between quantified noun phrases \cite{baroni2012} is an exception, but it does not take into account composition.
-Compositionality is what is needed for a modular approach to the textual entailment challenge \cite{dagan2006pascal}, where entailment is to be decided for complex sentences of language.